October 21st, 2020

 Data security is not just an issue for your data controller but involves everyone in your organization.

-Monitoring and evaluating processes can help you build good practice in handling the GPDR regulations in your call center.
+Monitoring and evaluating processes can help you establish best practices for handling GDPR regulations in your call center.
 Whenever possible, try to include your employees in those processes to create a general awareness of the importance of compliance.

 When Things Go Wrong